Should I do an online degree?

 What is an online degree?

-- Traditional unis that have online versions of their degrees
+- Brick and mortar unis that have online versions of their degrees

-- Independent course providers – there are new ones springing up all the time but be cautious as their ‘degrees’ don’t carry as much weight as traditional providers’
+- Independent course providers – there are new ones springing up all the time.
+But you’ll have to be cautious as their ‘degrees’ don’t carry as much weight as traditional providers’

 - Foreign universities

-Is getting an online degree the same as a degree from uni?
+Is getting an online education the same as a degree from uni?

-Yes.
-If a degree is from a reputable institution, it’s still a degree whether you did it virtually or not.
 “Our degrees are university degrees from the University of Derby,” says Michelle Boardman from University of Derby Online Learning (UODL).
-“The only difference is the mode of study.”
+“The only difference is where the students study.”

 Is it cheaper to do an online degree?